 This is also called costal cartilage grafting.
-The main advantage of using costal cartilage in rhinoplasty is that there’s a large amount of it available to harvest without causing any functional disturbances to the ribs.
+The main advantage of using costal cartilage in Rhinoplasty is that there’s a large amount of it available to harvest without causing any functional disturbances to the ribs.
 Costal cartilage is firmer, but it’s more likely to warp and lose its shape over time.
-Another disadvantage is that it requires more operative time, and as a result, it increases the direct and indirect costs of surgery.
+Another disadvantage is that it requires more operative time, and as a result, it increases both the direct and indirect costs of surgery.
 Costal cartilage nose jobs are usually reserved for cases where extensive nose reconstruction is necessary.

 How long do cartilage grafts take to heal?

-A rhinoplasty (with cartilage grafting), will require 1 to 2 weeks of rest at home.
+A rhinoplasty (with cartilage grafting), will require at least 1 to 2 weeks of rest at home.
 During this time, the swelling will subside, the bruising will improve, and there will be less discharge from your nose.
 However, you should wait at least 6 weeks or until cleared by your surgeon before you return to any contact sports.

 Does Medicare cover rhinoplasty?

-How to Find the Best Rhinoplasty Surgeon
+How to Find a Rhinoplasty Surgeon for you